travlr-archived/CodeDepot/README.rst

 imposed when merely targeting that of a CPU architecture.

-EVERYTHING is a Component
+Everything is a Component
 `````````````````````````
 	 Todo

+* Components are snippets of code
-* Components can be atomic or composites made up of other components.
+* Components can be atomic or composites, made up of other components.
+* Chains (component networks) are defined either statically or dynamically.
 * Components are virtually snapped together like Legos.
 * High scale concurrency.
 * Processing efficiency